 Like most outdoor hobbies, drone racing requires you to spend and invest in equipment and gear.
 Let us let you know upright that drones can be expensive.
 Prepare your wallet for lots or consumable components in this hobby.
 You will break propellers while learning, so invest in a couple more extra.
 You can break pieces and parts of your quadcopter during a crash, and you can burn out electrical components.
 You’ll need extra batteries and perhaps even chargers for more decent and easier flying sessions.
 You’ll need FPV goggles and spare motors.
 You’ll also need tools to repair your drone, as you may not have some of them.

 If you don’t have too much cash to spare and you want to get started as a hobbyist, then you’ll need to save at least $800 to $1000.
 It’s so hard to wait for a long time to be able to afford some parts you need to fly again after crashing your drone, so make sure you have money and you already bought extra parts in case accidents happen.

 With drones, you get what you pay for.
-If you’re only willing to spend the bare minimum, then you may not be able to keep up with the speed, agility and durability of the drones of other players.
+If you’re only willing to spend the bare minimum, then you may not be able to keep up with the speed, agility, and durability of the drones of other players.
 A fully-functioning, high-quality drone racing set-up could cost at least $1000.
-This is why it is recommended to practice on cheaper drones before piloting more expensive aircrafts.
+This is why it is recommended to practice on cheaper drones before piloting more expensive aircraft.